planetofsoundrockschool/planetofsoundrockschool.github.io/CMS_USER_GUIDE.md

 ## 🚀 Getting Started

 ### Access Your CMS
-1. Go to your website URL + `/admin` (e.g., `https://yoursite.netlify.app/admin`)
+1. Go to your website URL + `/admin` (e.g., `https://planetofsoundrockschool.netlify.app/admin`)
-2. Click "Login with Netlify Identity"
+2. Click "Login with GitHub"
-3. Use your email/password to log in
+3. Use your GitHub account to authenticate
+4. Authorize the Planet of Sound Rock School app

 ### First-Time Setup (Done by developer)
-- Netlify Identity needs to be enabled in your Netlify dashboard
+- GitHub OAuth app needs to be configured
-- You'll be invited as a CMS user via email
-- Git Gateway needs to be enabled for the CMS to work
+- You need to be added as a collaborator on the GitHub repository
+- Your GitHub account will be used for authentication

 ## 📝 What You Can Edit